-You will be receiving a survey in the mail that will help Columbia Pacific know how to support you with your physical, behavioral and oral health care needs.
-To learn more about this survey go to page 26.
+We will send you a health survey to help Columbia Pacific CCO know what support you need.
+We will ask about your physical, behavioral, dental, and social health care needs.
+To learn more about this survey, go to the "Survey about your health" section.